jronallo/microdata_schemaorg_example/source/code4lib.html.md

       <span itemprop="eponym">code4lib</span>
     </div>

-The user of a browser would only see the text "code4lib".
+The user of a browser would only see the text "code4lib" on the page.
 The snippet provides more meaning for machines by asserting that there is an "unorganization" with the "eponym" of "code4lib."

-The `@itemscope` attribute creates an item and requires no value.
+The `itemscope` attribute creates an item and requires no value.
-The `@itemtype` attribute asserts that the type of thing being described is an "unorganization."
+The `itemtype` attribute asserts that the type of thing being described is an "unorganization."
 This item has a single
 key-value pair--the property "eponym" with a value of "code4lib."